Quick answer

 4. Invite the right people

 Meetings often fail not because of poor content but because the wrong people are in the room.
 A study of remote collaboration found that smaller groups produce more meaningful contributions and quicker decisions (Cutler et al., 2021).
 To invite everyone is to dilute responsibility.
 To invite with discernment is to honour people’s time.
+Over-inviting is rarely malicious; it usually comes from a wish to be inclusive, or from uncertainty about who genuinely needs to be present, so the safer-seeming choice becomes to add another name to the list rather than risk leaving someone out.

 This is an act of courage, because exclusion feels risky.
 Yet inclusion is not about headcount.
 It is about relevance.
 The central question is: Who must be in this conversation for it to matter?
 When we over-invite, we send a subtle message that people are interchangeable.
 When we curate carefully, each person knows they are there because they matter.
+There is a further cost to over-inviting that is easy to miss: the presence of people without a real stake in the decision changes how the people who do have a stake behave, because they moderate what they say for a wider, less invested audience.

 • Use Amazon’s “two-pizza rule” as a provocation: if two pizzas cannot feed the group, perhaps the group is too large.